Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     **Demonstration**

     Here, we will run a TBLite relaxation and frequency calculation for 162 molecules in the so-called "g2" collection of small, neutral molecules.
-This example should be run from an interactive resource like a Jupyter Notebook or IPython kernel on the remote machine:
+This example should be run from an interactive resource like a Jupyter Notebook or IPython kernel on the remote machine.

     On the remote machine, make sure to install the necessary dependencies: